 In US sports leagues, the best teams qualify for the playoffs.
 The winners of the playoffs (Super Bowl, World Series, NBA Finals, Stanley Cup Finals) are crowned the champions of their respective league.

 In football, the team that wins its domestic league is considered the champion.
-Therefore, they don’t really need or have playoffs.
+Therefore, they don’t really need playoffs.
 You might think that sounds dumb — the playoffs are the best part of American sports, right?
 While I agree that American playoffs are super fun, I also think there’s something fascinating about the way football treats competitions.

-Domestic football competitions look a lot like the NCAA basketball tournament.
+Domestic football competitions look like the NCAA basketball tournament.
 Teams are ranked and compete in a two-legged (two games played) and knockout style brackets.
 The tournament usually takes place throughout the season, not after it like in the US model.
 The winner of the competition earns a trophy and bragging rights.
 In Spain, the king literally gives the Copa del Rey to the competition’s winner — a perk the La Liga champions don’t get.
 While fun to win, winning your league is still more impressive than winning the domestic cup competition.
 Almost any player would choose the La Liga title despite the royal treatment.

 Some domestic competitions are large.
 The FA Cup in England is open to any team that wants to enter from any of the top 10 leagues.
 In 2011–2012, 763 clubs competed.
 Teams in the top division (like Manchester United) get byes until the later rounds so they don’t end up playing in the middle of nowhere against a bush league team.